abhishekarya1/Hash-Define-myNotes/content/web-api/security.md

 Authorization: Basic <"username:password" encoded in base64>
 ```

-Server checks for `Authorization` header and if not present or invliad credentials, it sends back `www-authenticate` header (a prompt is shown in the browser to input credentials).
+Server checks for `Authorization` header and if not present or invalid credentials, it sends back `www-authenticate` header (a prompt is shown in the browser to input credentials).

 The client then sends `username:password` encoded in base64 in `Authorization: Basic r4Dl3tFaXffsdfsvSse3=` header and it is decoded and credentials are verified on the server.
 The server either sends `401 Unauthorized` again or `200 OK`.